tkrsh/DICOM-Processing-with-fast.ai/README.md

+Generate DICOM Metadata DataFrame With fast.ai

 Requirements:

 Fast.ai V2

-- Generate DICOM Metadata DataFrame With fast.ai
+update path in gen_metadata.py and then run the script !